-The Performance Peer Group used for purposes of setting targets for our annual and long-term incentive plans is comprised of the largest global defense companies by government revenues within our market space.
-Based on this criteria, Harris Corporation (a U.S.-based provider of advanced technology based solutions) and Leidos Holdings, Inc. (a U.S.-based provider of information technology services) were added to the 2016 Performance Peer Group.
-AIP goals for 2016 and goals for the LTIP grants made during 2016 that will vest in 2018 were established based on the 2016 Performance Peer Group.
+The Compensation Committee uses the Performance Peer Group for purposes of setting performance targets and evaluating performance for our AIP and LTIP.
+The Performance Peer Group is comprised of the largest global defense companies by government revenues within the aerospace and defense market space.
+AIP goals for 2017 and goals for the LTIP grants made during 2017 that will vest in 2019 were established based on the 2017 Performance Peer Group.